V1C7ORWHY/SOEN357-PROJECT/README.md

 We developed a storyboard.
 It illustrates the user experience with the website.
 This approach effectively showcases how the product fits into a broader narrative, providing insight into its real-world application.
 It's a valuable and cost-effective method for capturing, communicating, and exploring the app's context and usability.

+Sketches
+==
+After deciding on the features and general concepts for the application, I created sketches to outline the layout of the pages, sections, and tabs.
+Although these sketches were not the final version, they were instrumental in shaping the final design.

+Wireframes
+==
+Based on the sketches, core functionality was presented as a simple grayscale prototype.
+This allowed the team to focus on the functionality of the application rather than its aesthetics.
+Early prototypes of Travel.com ensured that users could navigate the system seamlessly and intuitively.

+Visual Design
+==
+Color
+-

+Typography
+==